doovis/project_manager/exercise7.md

 In this exercise, you have some thinking to do, and you should get together with others in your peer group (other students) to discuss ideas.

 First, though, grab a copy of this project by going to it on CSGitLab and using the "Fork" button near the top right corner.

 ![image.png](./image.png)

+Please set your version of the project to "private" after forking.

 ## Goals